-These gluten free Asian Turkey Meatballs are SO easy, delicious and healthy.
-Served with an Asian peanut sauce and perfect for even picky eaters!
+These gluten free Asian Turkey Meatballs are SO easy, delicious & healthy.
+Served with an Asian peanut sauce; even picky eaters will love!

 Is it just me or are meatballs the easiest and yummiest AND most versatile meals?

 You can make orange whole30 turkey paleo meatballs, Low carb buffalo chicken meatballs or even vegan chickpea meatballs!
 You can even take a taste bud trip to the Mediterranean and make Greek turkey meatballs!

 However, these ones might be my favorite on account of they have peanut sauce and if you remember the kabocha squash with peanut sauce, peanut sauce is basically my love language. <3